qin-andy/discord-seam-carver/README.md

   - Supports scaling along both axes
   - Specify either flat pixel cuts or percentage scaling
   - Implements multiple seam carving scaling strategies
-- Interacts with users within the Discord client via text commands
+- Interacts with users within the Discord client via text
 - Detailed info and error messages to guide users on how to use commands
-- Features artwork of our friendly mascot to respond to commands, Smoh!
+- Features artwork of a friendly cat mascot to respond to commands!

 ## Examples